Women in Japan: Political status of women

-Women were given the right to vote in 1945, after the Japanese surrender in WWII.
 As the new de facto ruler of Japan, Douglas MacArthur ordered the drafting of a new constitution for Japan in February 1946.
 Four women were in the working group, including Beate Sirota Gordon who was enlisted to the subcommittee assigned to writing the section of the constitution devoted to civil rights and women's rights in Japan.
 This allowed them greater freedom, equality to men, and a higher status within Japanese society.
-Other postwar reforms opened education institutions to women and required that women receive equal pay for equal work.
-In 1986, the Equal Employment Opportunity Law took effect, prohibiting discrimination in aspects like dismissal and retirement.
-The law was revised in 1997 to be more comprehensive, prohibiting discrimination in recruitment and promotion as well.
-Another round of revision in 2006 also prohibits job requirements that disproportionately advantage one gender over another, or indirect discrimination.
-However, women remain economically disadvantaged as a wage gap remains between full-time male and female workers.
-There also exists a wage gap between full-time and irregular workers despite the rising percentage of irregular workers among women.